-A series of free videos on perinatal grief (in French only). chusj.org/en/soins-services/C/complications-de-grossesse/ Deuil-perinatal-mort-perinatale
+A series of free videos on perinatal grief (in French only). chusj.org/en/Care-Services/C/Pregnancy-Complications/ Perinatal-bereavement

 High-risk pregnancies

 Some pregnancies are considered to be at higher risk than others.
 Examples include cases involving high blood pressure (hypertension), gestational diabetes, or multiple pregnancies.
 If your pregnancy is considered high-risk, you will be followed more closely and undergo additional exams.
 You may also be referred to a clinic that specializes in high-risk pregnancies (GARE) for prenatal care.